 Is bread vegan?
 Is honey vegan?
 Is ketchup vegan??

-If you’ve come to this stage in your plant-based journey, then congrats.
+If you’ve come to this stage in your plant-based diet journey, then congrats.
 You’ve probably already cut out all of the more obvious animal products from your life, and that’s fantastic!

 As the saying goes, the devil is in the details, so we’d like to discuss whether most, if not all, ketchup brands are vegan, how to make your own at home and more.

-Before we jump into things, let’s quickly take a look at what is and is not considered vegan.
+If you’re now to all of this, let’s quickly take a look at what is and is not considered vegan.

 What Foods Are Not Vegan

 - Meat like beef, pork, poultry, turkey, lamb, game meat etc.